unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 18. #### Definition:
 ^^^^^^^^^^^^^^^^^^^^
 This marker's data should contain the top-level definition for this Sense.
-It can be in sentence or causal form and terminated with a semi-colon.
+It can be expressed as a full sentence or as a clause and should be terminated with a semi-colon.
 Some examples of this clausal form are:
 ::
   aromatic substance burned as incense;
   an altar for burning incense;